 Brown Pelican Facts

-Once a breeding pair has formed bonds, the male and female will share the duties of building the nest and brooding the eggs.
-The females usually lay between two to four eggs every year.
+Once the pair made a breeding bond, both the male and female shared their duties, building the nest for the eggs.
+As for how many they lay, females usually have from two to four eggs a year.

 The Pelecanus occidentalis’ affections can be won through its appetite.
 Like other members of its kind, it sports a throat pouch disproportionate to its frame.
 An essential tool for catching meals, this pouch can hold up to 2.42 gallons which contrasts sharply with its stomach’s smaller 0.84-gallon capacity.